 Props to Sailor Moon, which originally aired in the nineties, for having a same-sex couple.
 Dub watchers at the time were shown them as cousins, but when Viz took over the rights they corrected that to have it line-up with the original anime better.
 Sailor Moon has its main couple, Usagi and Mamoru, but they’re very vanilla which is why they didn’t make the cut.
-Haruka and Michiru, however, were kind of mysterious in if they were a couple or not.
+It was kind of mysterious as to whether Haruka and Michiru were a couple or not.
 Initially, it’s presented that Haruka is a guy who has a thing for Usagi while Michiru likes Mamoru.
-Those feelings were just covers though, and as we learn more about them as both guardians and people, it becomes more apparent that their real feelings lie with each other.
+Those feelings were just covers though, and as we learn more about them as both guardians and people, it becomes more apparent that their real feelings are for each other.

 4. Kagome Higurashi & Inuyasha (Inuyasha)

 A fan-favorite couple has always been Inuyasha and Kagome.
-They are the definition of a ‘slow-burn’ ship and I’m totally here for it.
-Some people argued it should’ve been Inuyasha and Kikyo in the end, but, there’s so much wrong with that relationship that I can’t even get into because of how much great there is between Inuyasha and Kagome.
+They are the definition of a ‘slow-burn’ ship and we are totally here for it.
+Some people argued it should’ve been Inuyasha and Kikyo in the end, but, there’s so much wrong with that relationship that we can’t even get into because of how much great there is between Inuyasha and Kagome.